 Cafe culture in Sydney has totally changed and evolved over the last decade or so.
-In some pockets of the city, we’ve moved on from milky lattes and avocado on toast to sip frothy nitro brews and indulge in breakfasts that draw on flavours from many of the most intriguing far-flung corners of the world.
-Elsewhere, we’ve finessed espresso and eggs to a point where we can easily claim to have some of the best cafes in the world (no bias here, whatsoever).
+In some pockets of the city, we’ve moved on from milky lattes and avocado on toast to sipping frothy nitro brews and indulging in breakfasts that draw on flavours from some of the most intriguing far-flung corners of the world.
+Elsewhere, we’ve finessed espresso and scrambled eggs to a point where we can easily claim to have one of the best cafe scenes in the world (no bias here, whatsoever).

-Because there's really no better way to start your day than with a stop-over at a cafe, and because cafes, like pubs, add so much to our day-to-day grind, here we've written up a map to the best of the best cafes in Sydney in 2021.
+Because there's really no better way to start your day than with a stop-over at a cafe, and because cafes, like pubs, add so much to our day-to-day grind, here we've written up a map of the best of the best cafes in Sydney in 2022.

 The Best Cafes In The Sydney CBD